OrnellaAsp/docs/docsrc/sf.md

 When implementing a service handler override class this new class should implement the interface called `asp03__IPutMessagesService`.

+## Utilities

+There are a number of utility functions in the core Asperato ONE package that are available for use for designers and code builds that choose to extend the package.

+### Resolve the payment route from text to a code

+Asperato uses four character codes to represent the type of transaction that is to take place.
+This appears in the repeat payment process.
+There is a utility function available that will resolve the text to a code.

 ## Customisation

 The standard package service handlers can be overlayed with custom versions if that is desired.